TNRIS/InteractiveWaterPlan/README.md

    `~/.ssh/` directory, and you must be the owner and group or sshd will ignore it.

-For deploying to production, run the ansible playbook with your inventory file and username:
+For deploying to production use the `deploy.sh` script, which allows you to deploy from a specific commit or branch and has some sanity checks to ensure the deploy is free of any uncommitted artifacts.
+All command-line arguments except the last are passed to ansible-playbook, so the script can be used to test deploys on vagrant VMs prior to pushing to production.

-    ansible-playbook -i <production_inventory_file> --user=<username> site.yml
+    ./deploy.sh -i <production_inventory_file> --user=<username> <commit_or_branch>